 On the 24th ult., at the Parish Church, Malew, by the Rev. H. S. Gill, Cæsar, youngest son of Mr. Daniel Corlett, Sulbrick, Santan, to Sarah Jane, second daughter of Mr. Mylrea, schoolmaster, St. Mark's, Malew.
 The Isle of Man Weekly Advertising Circular.
-8 th July 1879 DEATH OF MR W. MYLREA.-Andreas and the North of the Island have lost an old and highly-respected resident in the death of Mr William Mylrea, blacksmith, Andreas village, at the age of 65 years.
-He-became seriously ill last Friday and passed away on Sunday morning at two o'clock.
-The funeral took place on Tuesday afternoon, and was largely attended by resi- dents from different parts of the Island.
+8th July 1879 DEATH OF MR W. MYLREA.-Andreas and the North of the Island have lost an old and highly-respected resident in the death of Mr William Mylrea, blacksmith, Andreas village, at the age of 65 years.
+He became seriously ill last Friday and passed away on Sunday morning at two o'clock.
+The funeral took place on Tuesday afternoon, and was largely attended by residents from different parts of the Island.
 The interment took place in Andreas Churchyard, the service being conducted by the Venerable the Archdeacon.
 Mr W. Mylrea was a Primitive Methodist local preacher for upwards of forty years, and was well-known all over the Island.
-On the day he died he was to have preached the anniversary scrmone of the Primitive Methodist Sanday School at Agnessh.
+On the day he died he was to have preached the anniversary sermons of the Primitive Methodist Sunday School at Agnessh.
 He leaves a widow, two Manx Sun.
-15 th July 1893 Isle of Man Times.
-MYLREA.-On the 14th August, at Brisbane.
-Queensland, Alfred William, youngest son of the late Philip Mylrea, schoolmaster.
+15 th July 1893 MYLREA,-On the 14th August, at Brisbane, Isle of Man Times.
+30th September 1893 Queensland, Alfred William, youngest son of the late Philip Mylrea, schoolmaster.
 St. Mark's, Malew.
-30 th September 1893
+September 1030

 A CASTLETOWN ESTATE.

 Mr R. D. Gelling presented the petition of Catherine Stowell, Quayle Stowell, Flaxney Stowell, Jane Stowell, Agnes Eleanor Stowell, Agnes Stowell, and Janetta Margaret Stowell for the appointment of a new trustee under the will of Richard Stowell, in place of Edw.
-Manx Sun.
-27 th June, 1903 Stowell, deceased.
-Richard Stowell died in 1897, leaving his real and personal estate to Edward Stowell, in trust.
-Edward Stowell died on the 23rd May last, leaving as his heir a minor four years old.
-Catherine Stowell, widow of Richard Stowell, of Castletown, said her husband ap- pointed Edward Stowell, his brother, trustee under his will.
-Edward Stowell died on the 23rd May last, and his heir-at-law was his son, who was under four years old.
-The petitioners, Quayle Stowell and Jane Stowell were the parents of Richard Stowell, and Flaxney Stowell was the brother of Richard Stowell mentioned in the will.
-Agnes Eleanor Stowell was the wife of Flaxney Stowell, and Agnes Stowell was the daughter of Flaxney Stowell.
-Janetta Margaret Stowell was the widow of Edward Stowell, the trustee.
-All the petitioners were interested in the will Mrs Mylrea, who was mentioned in the will, was dead, and all the beneficiaries, except petitioners, were under age.
-The petition suggested that Catherine Stowell and Flaxney Stowell should be ap- pointed as trustees, and they were appointed.
+Stowell, deceased, widow of Richard Stowell.
+Catherine Stowell, of Castletown, said her husband appointed Edward Stowell, his brother, trustee under his will.
+Edward Stowell died on the 23rd May last, and his heir-at-law was his son, who was under four years old. petitioners, Quayle Stowell and Jane Stowell were the parents of Richard Stowell, and Flaxnev Stowell was the brother of Richard Stowell mentioned in the will.
+Agnes Eleanor Stowell was the wife of Flaxney Stowell, and Agnes Stowell was the daughter of Flaxney Janetta Margaret Stowell was the Stowell. widow of Edward Stowell, the trustee. the petitioners were interested in the will Mrs Mylrea, who was mentioned in the will, was dead, and all the beneficiaries, except petitioners, were under age.